donejs/donejs/docs/guide.md

 </html>
 ```

-Now we dynamically load both components while navigating between the home and messages page and everything will also be [rendered on the server](Features.html#section=section_ServerSideRendered).
-For example, if you open [localhost:8080/chat](http://localhost:8080/chat) directly in the browser we will see the chat messages page right away while our JavaScript is being loaded in the backround.
-Viewing the source will the dynamically inserted styles and the according HTML.
+Now each component is being dynamically loaded while navigating between the home and messages page.

+Also, everything will be [rendered on the server](Features.html#section=section_ServerSideRendered).
+If you open [localhost:8080/chat](http://localhost:8080/chat) directly in the browser, you'll see the chat messages page right away, while the JavaScript is being loaded in the backround.
+Viewing the source will show the dynamically inserted styles and the corresponding HTML.

 ## Homepage